mre/mre.github.io.v2/blog/2017-makefiles.md

 Most likely you also have a routine, even though yours might be different.

 Some of these steps depend on each other.
-`Make` is good for handling dependencies.
+`Make` is useful for handling dependencies.
 Let's try to express my routine as a `Makefile`.

 ```make